-Boarding at Packwood is an enduringly popular option offering children a home from home, and flexibility for parents.
-Boarders enjoy a happy, friendly, supportive environment in which they flourish.
-They benefit from first-class pastoral care, support and stability provided by a dedicated and professional team of houseparents, matrons and landing tutors.
+Boarding at Packwood is a popular option offering children a home from home, and flexibility for parents.
+Boarders enjoy a happy, friendly, supportive environment in which they thrive.
+They benefit from first-class pastoral care, support and stability provided by a dedicated and professional team of houseparents, boarding tutors, matrons and Graduate Assistants.

 The quality of provision at Packwood is highly praised in the Independent Schools Inspectorate report (October 2015).
 As well as reporting on the excellent standard of care boarders receive, the inspectors also noted that ‘Boarders develop key qualities such as tolerance, confidence and independence’ and praised the ‘family atmosphere and sense of community both in the boarding houses and throughout the school.’